a-weinert/a-weinert.github.io/_posts/2021-07-16-webHyphenation.md

-I've used static site generation for over twelve years with [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") based tools.
+I've used static site generation for over twelve years with [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") based <!--more-->tools.
 2019 I switched my web sites as well as those I'm in charge of to Jekyll / Liquid.

 ## Hyphenation